Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Finished day 20 challenge.

 **Thoughts**: Trying to comprehend how Wes Bos used map to create the full transcript for each spoken sentence.
 Hoping to come back at that portion with a fresh mind tomorrow.

+## Day 60: May 6th, 2019

+**Today's Progress**: Reading You Don't Know JS - Up & Going, Chapter 2.

+**Thoughts**: Learned a wealth of good information today.
+Some of my biggest takeaways are:
+  * Arrays and functions are types of objects.
+Arrays are key-value pairs, where the key is always numerical (though you technically could set someArr['color'] = 'blue')
+  * JS converts primitive values into objects behind the scenes when methods are used on them, like "some string".toUpperCase();
+  * Comparison operators of inequality do not have strict type coercion.
+  * Type coercion will try to convert booleans or strings to numbers.
+Object type coercion considers the reference, not the actual values.
+   * var a = [1, 2, 3]; var b = [1, 2, 3]; var c = a;
+   * a == b // false
+   * a == c // true